DrummerHead/Nicolas-Barrera-CV/README.md

-# Nicolas Barrera
+# Nicolas Barrera CV

 ## Application Designer &#38; Front End Developer

 Hi!
 This is where I tell you why I&#8217;m the best at what I do

-And this line is a test commit from another place in existence.
+Check this site online at http://nicolas-barrera.com/